-- shareholder's equity must be not less than KHR 2 billion at the date of filing the application for initial listing on the CSX; - number of shareholders holding less than 1% voting shares, who hold ten shares or more, must be at least 100 as of the date of completing the procedures for initial listing, unless determined otherwise by the SECC as proposed by the CSX; and - the number of shares held by shareholders holding less than 1% voting shares must be at least 10% of the total voting shares, unless determined otherwise by SECC as proposed by CSX.
+- shareholder's equity must be not less than KHR 2 billion at the date of filing the application for initial listing on the CSX; - number of shareholders holding less than 1% voting shares must be at least 100 as of the date of completing the procedures for initial listing, unless determined otherwise by the SECC as proposed by the CSX; and - the number of shares held by shareholders holding less than 1% voting shares must be at least 10% of the total voting shares, unless determined otherwise by SECC as proposed by the CSX.

-9.5.2 Regulatory Compliance
+9.5.2.
+Regulatory Compliance